trumandaniels/mpg-api/README.md

 }
 ```

-and an example script that calls the API to query the database and returns json formatted data
+or by tweaking an example script that calls the API to query the database and returns json formatted data

 ```
-(VIRTUALENVNAME) (mpg-api) ~ $ python3 example_request.py
+(VIRTUALENVNAME) (base) truman@laptop ~/mpg-api-main ~ $ python3 example_request.py
 {'mpg': '24.301125'}
 ```